Nemocas/AbstractAlgebra.jl/docs/src/mseries.md

 order to what multivariate polynomials would print, i.e. least significant term first, as would be expected for series.

-## Types and parent objects

-Capped absolute generic series implemented using the AbstractAlgebra generics have type `Generic.AbsMSeries{T}` where `T` is the type of elements of the coefficient ring.
-Internally they consist of a multivariate polynomial and a vector of precisions, one for each variable.
-See the file `src/generic/GenericTypes.jl` for details.

 Parent objects of such series have type `Generic.AbsMSeriesRing{T}`.

 The symbol representation of the variables and the multivariate polynomial ring is stored in the parent object.

+## Abstract types

-The series element types belong to the abstract type `AbstractAlgebra.MSeriesElem{T}` and the series ring types belong to the abstract type `AbstractAlgebra.MSeriesRing{T}`.
+Multivariate series element types belong to the abstract type `MSeriesElem{T}` and the multivariate series ring types belong to the abstract type `MSeriesRing{T}`.
 This enables one to write generic functions that can accept any AbstractAlgebra multivariate series type.

 ## Multivariate series ring constructors